Corbelli/dqn-pytorch/README.md

 - `2` - turn left
 - `3` - turn right

 The state-space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 A reward of `+1` is provided for collecting a yellow banana, and a reward of `-1` is provided for collecting a blue banana.

+The environment is considered solved when an average score above 13.0 is obtained for the last 100 episodes.

 # Training and Playing